Blog: Land & Water wristwatches

 The section reproduced here is from my page about Birch & Gaydon.

-If you have any questions or comments, please don't hesitate to contact me via my Contact me page.
+If you have any questions or comments, please don't hesitate to contact me via my Contact Me page.

-Land & Water wristwatches
+Land & Water Wristwatches

 Land & Water magazine began as a section in the "County Gentleman" magazine.
-During the Great War this section was spun off as a magazine in its own right and covered the war in great detail.
+During World War One this section was published as a magazine in its own right and covered the war in great detail.
 It was edited by the politician and writer Hilaire Belloc.

 Back to the top of the page.

-Land & Water type 1 case
+Land & Water Type 1 Case

 The Birch & Gaydon Land & Water wristwatch with a one piece case and screw bezel is quite unusual.
 The case is sometimes mistaken for the eponymous screw case designed and patented by François Borgel, but it is in fact quite different.

 At first glance this seems to be a bit of a mystery, it is not obvious how the rotating joint is formed.
 The secret is that the bezel is made in two parts.
-My drawing of a cross section through a Land & Water case shows the two bezel parts, the lower ring that has an external screw thread which engages with the threads in the case, and the upper ring which carries the glass.
+The drawing of a cross section through the case shows that the bezel has two parts, a lower part that has an external screw thread which engages with the threads in the case, and an upper part which carries the glass.

 The two rings that make up the bezel are a marvel of the case maker's art.
 They are extremely thin and delicate and it it is difficult to imagine how they were made, and especially how the screw thread was formed on the outside of the lower ring.
-They usually fit together so well that it is difficult not to believe that they are one piece, hence the apparent mystery of how the carrier ring is held.
+They usually fit together so well that it is difficult to believe that they are not one piece, hence the apparent mystery of how the carrier ring is held.

 The lower bezel ring has coin edge milling for grip, whereas the upper bezel ring is smooth, you can see this in the photograph of the watch.
 Once you know this you can gently insert a fine blade into the joint and gently pry them apart, working round as you do so that you don't distort them.
 A blade from a Stanley knife is ideal; gently inserting this all the way round, the two parts of the bezel are easily and safely separated.

-The movement has "negative set" or "American system" keyless works, so a short "case stem" and the crown are attached to the case.
-A detent mechanism in the stem tube on the case holds the crown in either the winding or hand setting position.
+The movement has negative set or American keyless work, so a short case stem is contained in the stem tube of the case.
+A detent mechanism in the stem tube holds the case stem and crown in either the winding or hand setting position.

 The case stem and its detent sleeve are another masterpiece of the casemaker's art.
 The picture to the left shows the case stem in place in the case.
 The picture on the right above shows the case stem and sleeve removed from the case and the picture on the right below shows the stem tube on the side of the case.

 Bearing in mind that the square on the end of the stem is only about 1mm square you can get an idea of how tricky it would be to make one of these.
-The sleeve is made from high carbon steel and was hardened and tempered to make it resiliently springy.
+The spring sleeve is made from high carbon steel and was hardened and tempered to make it resiliently springy.
 The stem itself would also be made from high carbon steel and hardened to reduce wear.
 They have survived the hundred years since they were made in remarkably good condition and work perfectly.

-Land & Water type 1 wristwatch
+Land & Water Type 1 Wristwatch